-- 2. Click on the Reformat Amyloid button and the processing will be automatically applied to the data. - 3.
+- 1. Select the amyloid study from the MCP screen and launch into the NeuroQ application. - 2.
+Click on the "Reformat Amyvid" button (or "Reformat NeuraCeq" or "Reformat Vizamyl", depending on the Amyloid database that has been selected) and the processing will be automatically applied to the data. - 3.
 Once the processing is completed the amyloid analysis window will be displayed showing the patients results (Fig 1/Fig 2/Fig 3).